Jalin Turner: Ultimate Fighting Championship

 Turner faced Brad Riddell on July 2, 2022, at UFC 276.
 He won the bout via guillotine choke submission less than a minute into the contest.
 This win earned him a Performance of the Night award.

 Turner was scheduled to face Dan Hooker on March 4, 2023, at UFC 285.
 However, Hooker was forced to withdraw from the event, citing a hand injury, and he was replaced by Mateusz Gamrot.
 In a closely contested bout where Gamrot employed his wrestling to combat Turner's reach advantage, Turner lost by split decision.

 Turner faced Dan Hooker on July 8, 2023 at UFC 290.
 At the weigh-ins Turner weighed in at 158 pounds, 2 pounds over the non-title lightweight limit.
 As a result, the bout proceeded as a catchweight and Turner was fined 20% of his fight purse, which went to Hooker.
 In a back and forth bout, Turner came out losing the bout via split decision.

 Turner stepped in on one week's notice to face Bobby Green on December 2, 2023, at UFC on ESPN 52, as a replacement for an injured Dan Hooker.
 He won the fight via knockout in the first round.
 This fight earned him the Performance of the Night award.

 Turner faced Renato Moicano on April 13, 2024, at UFC 300.
 Despite scoring an early knockdown, Turner lost the fight via TKO in the second round.

 Turner faced Ignacio Bahamondes on March 8, 2025 at UFC 313.
 He lost the fight via a triangle choke submission in the first round.
 After the bout, he left his gloves in the middle of the octagon and appeared to retire from mixed martial arts competition.

 Return to UFC

-Turner is scheduled to make his return to the UFC against Edson Barboza on December 6, 2025 at UFC 323.
+Turner made his return to the UFC against Edson Barboza on December 6, 2025 at UFC 323.
+He won the fight by technical knockout in the first round.

+Turner faced Kauê Fernandes on August 15, 2026 at UFC 330.
+He won the fight by knockout in the first round.
+This fight earned him a $100,000 Performance of the Night award.